zalzah00/dsai_1.2/lesson.md

 - Teacher: id, name, address, phone, email
 - Class: id, name, teacher_id

+> Write the DBML to create the ERD.

 #### 2.4.3 Scenario 3

 Construct an ERD for a company that sells movies online.
 The company has a website where customers can browse available movies and place orders.
 Each order can contain multiple movies.

+> List the entities and attributes.
+Write the DBML to create the ERD.

 ---